EmbeddEdge/FlaskWebApp/README.md

 This project is licensed under the terms included in the LICENSE file.

+## Todo

+Update the SQL schema to match the new values
+To use these new features, make sure to:

+Run the SQL schema updates first
+Update your Supabase configuration to include the new tables/columns When adding transactions, include the payment_method field ('cash' or 'bank') Test the reconciliation process with the new UI elements The monthly activity page will now show:

+Reconciliation status with ability to reconcile Detailed cash flow breakdown
+Starting and ending balances
+Monthly income and expenses
+Proper date formatting and navigation

 ## Contributing

 Feel free to submit issues, fork the repository, and create pull requests for any improvements.